DongLab-DevTools/ScreenNameViewer-For-iOS/README.md

 ]
 ```

-Add to your target's dependencies:
+Add it to your target dependencies:

 ```swift
 .target(